The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 How to optimize your sales cycle

 As we touched on earlier, sales cycles aren’t “one-size-fits-all.”
-Instead, the sales cycle at one company may look completely different from the sales cycle at another.
+Instead, the cycle at one company may look completely different from another.

-In theory, optimizing the sales cycle sounds simple enough.
+In theory, optimizing sounds simple enough.
 But in reality, it can be challenging.

 However, there are some important steps you can take to optimize your sales cycle.